dasebe/AdaptSize/README.md

      cd AdaptSizeTuner
      make

-## Installing additional tools

-These programs are not part of AdaptSize but were used to create plots and statistics.

-Detailed hit ratio statistics

-      cd VarnishHitStats
-      make

-Other types of statistics

-      cd VarnishOtherStats
-      make

 ### Step 5: Run and experiment

 Create an experimental setup with a client and backend service, e.g., the one [we used ourselves](https://github.com/dasebe/webtracereplay).